suproj/Terry/AcronymDemoApp/README.md

   - "Terry, definition of MVP"
   - "Terry, definition MVP"
   - "Terry, what is MVP"

+At the moment, the responses are still text-type, but will be updated to support voice-type soon.

 *** Follow the tutorial from the following to create a hosted web app *** https://microsoftedge.github.io/WebAppsDocs/en-US/win10/CreateHWA.htm